tytydraco/yessleep/out/My_cochlear_implant_has_caused_me_to_hear_things_no_person_should_have_to_hear.md

 *“Thanks.
 By the way, I don’t think I’ll ever be ‘ready’ for that, Doc.
 For any of this, actually.
 You can probably stop asking.
 Save your breath, I mean.”*

 As I spoke, it felt like heavy grains of sand were swimming around my molars.
-I swished the pebbles onto my tongue and spat them into my hand, frowning at the chalky crystals in my palm.
+I swished the pebbles onto my tongue and spat them into my hand, frowning at the chalky crystals now on my palm.

 *“Jesus.
 Cracked another filling.
 Does the Audiology department have a P.O. box I can forward my dental bills to?”*